phoddie/node-red-mcu/readme.md

 **Note:** The Sort node is based on the full Node-RED implementation with a few changes to take advantage of the `nodered2mcu` preprocessor.
 This is possible by using the Compatibility Node.

+### Batch
+- [X] Everything

+**Note:** The Batch node is based on the full Node-RED implementation with some optimizations.
+This is possible by using the Compatibility Node.

 ### Compatibility Node
 The Compatibility Node runs nodes written for Node-RED.
 It is able to run the `lower-case` example from ["Creating your first node"](https://nodered.org/docs/creating-nodes/first-node) without any changes.